oopsliu/test18/gridThemePrompt.md

 2. **Estimate Column Span:**
     For each question, estimate how many columns it spans in the image.

     - Round to the nearest integer (e.g., 11.3 columns rounds to 11).
 3. **Assign Layout Fields:**

-    - For each question (except group-type questions), add `"columnSpan": <integer>` at the question’s root object.
+    - For each question (except group-type questions), add `"columnSpan": <integer>` at that question’s root object.
     - For group-type questions, always add `"columnCount": 60` at the root object.
 4. **Preserve Layout:**
     Preserve the original proportions and visual structure of the survey as closely as possible.

+5. **Scenarios:**

+    - **If both page and group questions exist:**
+        Always add `"columnCount": 60` at the root object for page questions, and add both `"columnSpan": 60`, `"columnCount": 60` at the root object of group questions.
+    - **If only one of page or group questions exists:**
+        Always add `"columnCount": 60` at the root object for the page or group questions.
+    - **If neither page nor group question exists:**
+        Add a parent group question for all other questions, and put all other questions in a list inside it.
+Always add `"columnCount": 60` at the root object of this parent group question.
+For example:

+        json

+        `"questions": [   {     "type": "esriQuestionTypeGroup",     "label": "Transect Details",     "columnCount": 60,     "questions": [       {         "type": "esriQuestionTypeText",         "label": "Site Name (Name used for the 100-meter site in the MDMAP database)",         "isRequired": true       },       ...     ]   } ]`

-5. **Output:**
+6. **Output:**
     Return only the updated, valid JSON including the new layout fields.

     **Do not include explanations or formatting outside of the JSON.**